Baseball plays in SSAC Championships

 “We’ve had a lot of new guys in key spots, and we’ve had a lot of growth that has had to take place over the course of the year,” Kennedy said.

 The team looked to continue their late-season success into the postseason with the baseball SSAC Championship with its first game being against Blue Mountain College May 4.
+The team will find out this Thursday, March 14 if it earned a spot at the NAIA National Championship Opening Round.
 Despite their early-season struggles, Payton Alexander believes the Wolf Pack can make a run this year.

 “Addressing our weaknesses and turning them into strengths has made us a team that we believe can make a run at a World Series title,” Alexander said.
 “After all, that is the goal for us as a program –win a national championship.”